emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 ![OR interaction table](../images/OR-interaction-table.PNG "Table of OR in a model with interactions")

-This plot whos graphically what we saw with the calculated confidence intervals in the table above.
+This plot shows graphically what we saw with the calculated confidence intervals in the table above.

 ![OR interaction graph](../images/OR-interaction-graph.PNG "Graph of OR in a model with interactions")